B0-B/AMD-AI-Scripts/AMD_hiBLASlt_Benchmark_API/README.md

 - Prints a run info block (GPU, dims, precisions, transpose flags, etc.).

 **Note:** If your bench output format differs, you may need to adjust the parser.

+---

+### ``getResultData(self, *metrics) -> dict[str, str | float | int]``

+Collects selected benchmark metrics from the stored self.results string (produced by a hipblaslt-bench run) and returns the raw values (with floats and integers evaluated) in a dictionary.

+#### Purpose
+getResultData parses the tail of the hipblaslt-bench output to extract a subset of metrics you care about (e.g., hipblaslt-Gflops, hipblaslt-GB/s, us) and returns a mapping from metric name to value for easy programmatic consumption.

+#### Parameters

+- *metrics: A variable-length list of metric names (strings) to include in the result.

+#### Returns

+- A dictionary where keys are metric names and values are the parsed values (as strings; you can cast to numbers later).